29 Unusual Things To Do In Taipei – Wonderful & Weird Taiwan

 stinky tofu - Taipei weird things to do

-If you want a more lasting unusual souvenir from Taipei, you could always head to Tattoo Street in Ximending.
+If you want a more lasting unusual souvenir from Taipei, you could always head to Tattoo Street in Ximending at night.

 There are several tattoo shops located in one covered lane, all of which have tattoo ‘menu boards’ outside.